globocom/megadraft/docs/overview.md

 ## Usage

-To use it in your application you'll just need to import the Megadraft component and use it in your application.
+To use it in your application all you need to do is import the Megadraft component such as the following:

 ```js
 import React from "react";